cimentadaj/lexis_plot/README.md

 rsconnect::deployApp(appFiles = files_keep)
 ```

-Since we have the `renv` package which saves a copy of all of your libraries, you have to limit the number of files to not crash shiny.
+Since using the `renv` package saves a copy of all of your libraries, you have to limit the number of files to not crash shiny.